Published 05:47 IST, September 17th 2020

 Advertisement

 It’s rare for police officers to be charged with crimes in excessive-force allegations.
-During his decade in office, District Attorney Sim Gill has charged three officers accused of wrongly using deadly force. ne were convicted.
-In two of those cases, charges were later dropped. third was thrown out by a judge.
+During his decade in office, District Attorney Sim Gill has charged three officers accused of wrongly using deadly force.
+None were convicted.
+In two of those cases, charges were later dropped.
+The third was thrown out by a judge.

 Advertisement